MWRuszczycky/btx/README.md

 1. "At" symbols (i.e., `@`) in comments that are separated from the references by line breaks will cause the parser to fail.
 This isn't a big deal, because you can still have ,`@` symbols in the *BibTeX* fields and the comments that immediately follow the references and are not separated by line breaks; however, it still needs to be fixed.
 2. Add an option to run a script without writing to the files so that you can test it out before using it.
 3. Improve the REPL functionality and output formatting.
-4. The general help string needs to be written.
-5. Several functions still need commenting.
+4. Several functions still need commenting.
-6. More testing to try and find more problems.
+5. More testing to try and find more problems.